Projected Income Statement - Income Statement Template

 What is a Projected Income Statement?

 A projected income statement shows an estimate of the profits and losses in a future period of time – the next quarter or the next fiscal year, for instance.
-It uses the same format as a regular income statement, but projects the future rather than recording numbers from the past.
+It uses the same format as a regular income statement but projects the future rather than recording numbers from the past.
 In this blog post, we will cover how to use an income statement template to understand what a project income statement is and how it works.

-So, what does an income statement look like?
+So, what does an income statement template look like?

 A typical income statement for a small business will include the following steps, though they are not limited to using only these three: